ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-ram.md

 Since the regional forecasting is performed separately for each nested region and, within each nested region, is performed for every individual nest, the total computational cost increases with both the number of nested regions and the number of nests within each nested region.

 ## ACCESS-rAM3
-Similar to the the UKMO Regional Coupled Suite, ACCESS-rAM3 is configured to derive its initial and lateral boundary conditions from the [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) dataset.<br>
+Similar to the the UKMO Regional Nesting Suite, ACCESS-rAM3 is configured to derive its initial and lateral boundary conditions from the [ECMWF Reanalysis v5 (ERA5)](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5) dataset.<br>
 However, for its land-surface initial conditions, ACCESS-rAM3 offers flexibility by allowing the use of alternative datasets.

 Information about the amount of NCI resources (such as Service Units (SU) and storage) used by a typical ACCESS-rAM3 experiment run are available on the [ACCESS-Hive Forum release notes page](https://forum.access-hive.org.au/t/access-ram3-release-information/4308).